sreeja-yalamaddi/MultiModal-Recommedation-Model/README.md

 We use OpenAI’s [CLIP](https://openai.com/blog/clip) model to generate joint image-text embeddings for products.
 To adapt CLIP to the domain-specific nuances of product metadata, we apply **parameter-efficient fine-tuning** (LoRA) on top of frozen CLIP weights.
 We further explore preprocessing techniques such as summarizing verbose product metadata using **BART**, which significantly boosts retrieval performance.

-> This repository supports experiments with:
+> This repository shows our experiments based on:
 > - Zero-shot CLIP
 > - LoRA-PEFT fine-tuning (with and without mixed precision)
 > - Faiss-based retrieval